Polarization and multiscale structural balance in signed networks: Introduction

-Applying SBT in practice is complicated by the fact that enumerating and counting (semi)cycles is computationally expensive, especially for large graphs.
-This problem can be partially alleviated via novel algorithms and sampling methods~\cite{giscardEvaluatingBalanceSocial2017}, but exact solutions will always remain prohibitively expensive due to the nature of the problem.
+Applying SBT in practice is further complicated by the fact that enumerating and counting cycles is computationally expensive, especially for large graphs.

+This problem can be partially alleviated with novel algorithms and sampling methods, but exact solutions will always remain prohibitively expensive due to the nature of the problem.
+Moreover, the current state-of-the-art sampling methods~\cite{giscardEvaluatingBalanceSocial2017} are limited to \enquote{grayscale} measures which quantify DoB for cycles of particular lengths and they do not offer any principled way for aggregating them into a single global DoB index.
+This is an important limitation, since it is typically easier and more meaningful to compare a scalar DoB value between different networks.
+Moreover, global measures, being scalar values, are probably more useful for designing clustering or community detection methods.

 Thus, several approximations have been proposed which can roughly be divided into two families of local and global measures.
 Local measures attain efficiency by focusing only on cycles of particular, usually short, lengths, such as 3-cycles (triads).
 They can be fast, but provide only a limited description of the real structure of a network.
 Thus, we argue that global measures are preferable.